Pretty Cure (2004 TV series): Films

-Licensed Media and Dubs
+Licensed media and dubs

-On February 24, 2006, 4Kids Entertainment announced broadcasting and distribution rights for Pretty Cure in the United States, though never produced an English version of it.
-In July 2008, Toei Animation began making episodes available through IGN's Direct2Drive service subtitled into English, and have also started making those same episodes available for streaming on Crunchyroll and Tubi.
-The subtitles were produced by Nippon Golden Network, a Hawaii-based cable network that broadcasts Asian programming (mostly from Japan), and featured low-quality video and audio in the initial uploads, though the Crunchyroll streaming service later replaced the video and audio source and updated the subtitles.
-In April 2009, Funimation used to license the English-subtitled version of the series for online distribution on the company's website.
+On February 24, 2006, 4Kids Entertainment announced it had acquired the broadcasting and distribution rights for Pretty Cure in the United States, but would ultimately never release the show.
+In July 2008, Toei Animation began making episodes available through IGN's Direct2Drive service subtitled into English across Canada and the U.S., and would later stream them on Crunchyroll that same year, on Funimation in April 2009 and on Tubi in April 2017.
+The subtitles were produced by Nippon Golden Network, a Hawaii-based cable network that broadcasts Asian programming (mostly from Japan), which had aired the show in 2008.
+Toei's initial uploads featured low-quality video and audio, which were replaced on Crunchyroll with higher quality footage and updated subtitles in March 2021 when the service added the series in more regions.

-An English dub produced by Voiceovers Unlimited for Odex debuted on Kids Central in Singapore between April 1, 2006 and March 3, 2007.
+An English dub produced by Voiceovers Unlimited for Odex debuted on Kids Central in Singapore between April 1, 2006, and March 3, 2007.
 A dub of Max Heart followed from July 21, 2007.
 A separate English dub of the first season was produced by Toei and Ocean Productions using their Blue Water studio in Calgary, Alberta which aired on Canada's YTV channel from March 6, 2009, to July 31, 2010.
 It later aired in the United Kingdom on Pop Girl starting September 6, 2010.
 The series was also sold to Cartoon Network in Australia and New Zealand.
 The dub began streaming on Toei's YouTube channel in North America, Australia, New Zealand, South Africa and Latin America as part of the "Summer Weekend Splash" live event from June 28 to September 20, 2025.
+It was added to Hulu in the United States on February 24, 2026.